envisialearning/old-allgood/README.md

 # ✅ Allgood - Rails gem for health checks
-Modified version of  the allgood gem, to work with older versions of rails.

-The original is from:  https://github.com/rameerez/allgood.

-Add quick, simple, and beautiful health checks to your Rails application via a `/healthcheck` page.
+Add quick, simple, and beautiful health checks to your Rails application via a `/healthcheck` page. removed some functionality that prevented 4.2 compatability.

+Use it for smoke testing, to make sure your app is healthy and functioning as expected.

 ![Example dashboard of the Allgood health check page](allgood.jpeg)

 ## How it works

-`allgood` allows you to define custom health checks (as in: can the Rails app connect to the DB, are there any new users in the past 24 hours, are they actually using the app, etc.) in a very intuitive way that reads just like English.
+`allgood` allows you to define custom health checks / smoke tests (as in: can the Rails app connect to the DB, are there any new users in the past 24 hours, are they actually using the app, etc.) in a very intuitive way that reads just like English.

 It provides a `/healthcheck` endpoint that displays the results in a beautiful page.